-The Board assesses the independence of each Director annually and it last refreshed its assessment in January 2023.
+The Board assesses the independence of each Director annually and it last refreshed its assessment in February 2024.
 The paragraphs below set out the outcome of the assessment.

 As part of the review process on the independence of the Directors, the NC took into consideration the relevant relationships and circumstances of each Director, including those specified in the Listing Manual and the Code, that are relevant in its determination as to whether a Director is independent.
-Such relationships and circumstances include: (a) directorships (if any) in Temasek Holdings (Private) Limited (Temasek), the majority shareholder of the Company through CLG, and in organisations linked to Temasek, (b) appointments (if any) in organisations which have a business relationship with the Group, and (c) employment (if any) with the Company or any of its related corporations in the year under review or any of the past three financial years.
+Such relationships and circumstances include: (a) directorships (if any) in Temasek Holdings (Private) Limited (Temasek), the majority shareholder of the Company through CapitaLand Group Pte.
+Ltd. (CLG), and in organisations linked to Temasek; (b) appointments (if any) in organisations which have a business relationship with the Group; (c) employment (if any) with the Company or any of its related corporations in the year under review or any of the past three financial years; and (d) whether the aggregate period of service as a Director exceeds nine years3.